jamespantalones/notes/computers/js/google-apps-script.md

-## grab all text from a google doc and shoot up lambda
+## grab all text from a google doc and shoot up to lambda

 ```js
 //update